-These gluten free honey rolls are pillowy soft and almost melt in your mouth.
+These honey-sweetened, gluten-free dinner rolls are pillowy-soft and almost melt in your mouth.
 They make the best dinner rolls or slider rolls.
 I share easy step-by-step directions with photos to walk you through making this incredible recipe.

 Ingredient Notes:

-- Yeast - Use active dry yeast.
-I have not tested instant yeast.
+- Yeast – Use active dry yeast.
+I have not tested instant yeast, but it should work as well.
+Not all yeast is gluten-free.
+Avoid using Red Star Platinum.

 - Honey – I highly recommend using inexpensive honey.
 There is no need to use expensive artisanal honey in this recipe.

-- Milk - I used regular milk in this recipe.
-I have not tested plant-based milk yet.
+- Milk – I used regular milk in this recipe.
+I have not tested plant-based milk, but a few readers have and had great success.

 - Butter – Use unsalted butter.